-- 7. All students have access to Sam Learning both in and outside of school.
-This has a Science topic area to help students with in their private study. - 8.
-GCSEpod (interactive revision tool), each student will be provided with an account. - 9.
-Students are recommended to purchase revision guides and booklets to consolidate their leaning.
+Physics 7.
+All students have access to Sam Learning both in and outside of school.
+This has a Forces Science topic area to help students with in Energy their private study.
+Waves Electricity 8.
+GCSEpod (interactive revision tool), each Magnetism and electromagnetism student will be provided with an account.
+Particle model of matter Atomic structure 9.
+Students are recommended to purchase Working Scientifically Scientific ideas and concepts flow through the specification and allow students to learn about how scientists investigate, observe, experiment and test ideas.
+This understanding will be enhanced by practical work, including the 16 set practicals that all students must complete and which are assessed within the written papers at revision guides and booklets to consolidate their leaning.
 Please check that the revision materials you purchase are for the 2017 examinations.
 We recommend the CGP revision series.

-AQA Separate Sciences: GCSE Biology, GCSE Chemistry and GCSE Physics
+AQA Separate Sciences: GCSE Biology, GCSE Chemistry and GCSE Physics the end of YII

 The most able and highest achieving students will study separate GCSE science subjects, gaining three GCSE's (Biology, Chemistry and Physics).
 The topics studied and resources available will be the same as those in the Combined Science option, although each topic is studied in more detail and examined more thoroughly.
 The 'working scientifically' element and practical component will be very similar to that of GCSE Combined Science, although there will be 8 set practicals for each subject.
-Each GCSE is assessed via two papers at the end of YII.
-In total students on this course will have six examination papers at the end of year II, each will be I hour and 45 minutes long.
+Each GCSE is assessed via two papers at the end of Y11.
+In total students on this course will have six examination papers at the end of year 11, each will be 1 hour and 45 minutes long.
 Students will receive 3 GCSE grades, reflecting their attainment in Biology, Chemistry and Physics separately.
 Achieving highly in the Separate Sciences is the best grounding for A-level Sciences.
 Please note that approximately 45 girls will be chosen for this option and the end of year 9 key assessment is the main tool used for selection, although prior attainment is also taken into account.